 A-Trane International Jazz Club

-A-Trane in Charlottenburg was founded in 1992.
-Performances begin at 9 pm and on Saturdays there’s a jam session “Jazz after Midnight”.
-Occasionally they have an earlier performance.
+A-Trane in Charlottenburg-Wilmersdorf was founded in 1992.
+Performances begin at 9 pm, with a late Saturday jam session, “Jazz after Midnight,” and an occasional early performance.
 The small club holds a max of 100 guests.
 It’s a popular JazzFest venue and my favorite club in Berlin!

-Some artists who’ve appeared at A-Trane include Herbie Hancock, Wynton Marsalis, Diana Krall, Dave Grusin, Lee Ritenour, and others.
+Famous artists who’ve appeared at A-Trane include Herbie Hancock, Wynton Marsalis, Diana Krall, Dave Grusin, Lee Ritenour, and many others.
 The owner is “Turkish-born ex-graphic artist and basketball player” Sedal Sardan.
-In 2013 Sedal won the German ECHO music award for jazz promotion.
-He and his staff help with tickets.
+In 2013, Sedal won the German ECHO music award for jazz promotion.

-The club is named after John Coltrane (nicknamed “Trane”), “reminiscent of the unequaled Duke Ellington standard – Take the A Train :o)”!
+The club is named after John Coltrane (nicknamed “Trane”), “reminiscent of the unequaled Duke Ellington standard – Take the A Train”!

 b-flat Acoustic Music + Jazz Club

 Architect Claudius Pratsch designed the club’s acoustics.
-B-flat is known for “diverse and lively” performances.
-Many well-known artists appear at the club, including Randy Brecker, Joe Sample, Harry Connick Jr., and Brad Mehldau.
+B-flat is known for its “diverse, lively” performances.
+Many well-known artists appear at the club, including Randy Brecker, Harry Connick Jr., Joe Sample, and Brad Mehldau.

 Quasimodo in Charlottenburg is one of the “oldest live music clubs on the Berlin cultural landscape”.
-In 1975 Genoese Giorgio Carioti took over the existing club, renamed it Quasimodo, and made it one of the most important live jazz clubs in Berlin.
+In 1975 Genoese Giorgio Carioti acquired the club, renamed it Quasimodo, and made it one of the most important live jazz clubs in Berlin.

 International stars like Branford Marsalis, Prince, and Chaka Khan have appeared at Quasimodo.
-The club is beneath the Delphi Film Palace and the Quasimodo Restaurant.
-It’s known as a “musical place of worship for quality jazz, blues, rock, Latin, soul, and funk”.
+The club is beneath the Delphi Film Palace and Quasimodo Restaurant.
+It’s a “musical place of worship for quality jazz, blues, rock, Latin, soul, and funk”.